 The second circumstance would subject the participant to the two-year bar regardless of how much time he or she spent on the program.

-Can Short-Term Scholar category be used to avoid the two-year Bar?
+Can the Short-Term Scholar category be used to avoid the two-year Bar?

 Does this two-year bar replace the one-year bar?

-Presence in J status for less than 6 months.
-(If he/she was in research scholar or professor category, he/she will be subject to two-year bar)
+- Presence in J status for less than 6 months.
+(If he/she was in research scholar or professor category, he/she will be subject to a two-year bar)

 Presence in J status as a short-term scholar